brucedjones/pyck/README.md

 model.SetParameters({'key1':'value1','key2':'value2'});
 ```

 Parameters are often reused between models.
 It may be convenient to set up a python function for yourself that sets sensible defaults for all model parameters first using the syntax shown.
-Once defaults have been set, they can be over-written by simply called `model.SetParameter('key','value')` using the key you wish to over-write.
+Once defaults have been set, they can be over-written by calling `model.SetParameter('key','value')` using the key you wish to over-write.

 ### Fields
 In pyck, a field is an n-dimensional property attached to every particle, and may be either an Int or Double field.
 Where in this case Integer and Double refer to the c++ datatype used to represent the field.